 The Bank is exposed to currency risk through transactions in foreign currencies.
 The Bank ensures that the net exposure is kept to an acceptable level by buying or selling foreign currency at spot when necessary to address short-term imbalances.
 The Denar is pegged to the Euro and the monetary projections envisage stability of the exchange rate of the Denar against Euro.

-- 4. Financial risk management (continued) - (d) Market risks (continued)
+(d) Market risks (continued)

 The Bank's exposure to foreign currency risk is as follows: